Get the fastest Maryland LLC formation online with worry-free services and support to start your business

 You may also choose to establish an operating agreement when you file your Articles of Organization.
 This documentation essentially determines who will run the business and how.
 Once you’ve filed the Articles of Organization, it’s important to determine what legal and financial obligations — for example, in terms of taxes — your new business will have.

 Adhering to these step-by-step guidelines when starting an LLC in Maryland, helps you avoid hiccups with the legal paperwork that could delay your LLC formation.
 This guide breaks down each step in even greater detail, providing you with the resource you need to establish your Maryland LLC.
 Along the way, we’ll also tell you how our ZenBusiness services can make the process easier.

-Choosing a business name is an important initial step in establishing your Maryland LLC.
+Choosing a business name is an important initial step in forming an LLC in Maryland.
 Don’t rush the process.
 You want to get it right the first time.
 Changing a business name later could mean redoing everything from your website to branding materials and legal paperwork.

 Maryland has certain requirements when it comes to naming a legally recognized LLC in the state.
 As you conduct your Virginia business name search and brainstorm business names, keep these guidelines in mind:

 Once you’ve thought of the perfect business name, you may want to reserve it.
 You can do this by using our business name reservation service or by filing the State of Maryland Corporate Name Reservation Application.
 A filing fee must accompany the paperwork.

 By securing your name, you buy yourself more time to complete the other steps needed to file the Articles of Organization.
 While it’s not required to reserve the name in advance, it can bring peace of mind and spare stress, knowing it’s already secured.

 Something else you may want to think about is whether you’ll want a Maryland DBA name.
 A DBA or “Doing Business As” name is another name that refers to your Maryland business, often used when a company wants to use a different name to introduce a new product line or store.